No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 You can communicate with your team in 2 ways — on the task and board level.
 In both cases, you can send messages and attach files.
 Your team can also reply in threads and react to any updates with emojis.

-A big advantage of monday.com, as far as team management goes, is that it offers 4 products:
+An advantage of monday.com, as far as team management goes, is that it offers different products for different needs:

-• monday dev — for software dev teams that need a tool for developing products, planning Sprints, tracking bug reports, and much more, and
+- monday dev — for software dev teams that need a tool for developing products, planning Sprints, tracking bug reports, and much more.

 Monday.com’s free plan leaves a lot to be desired.
 It supports only 2 team members for free — any more and you’ll have no choice but to go for one of the paid plans.
 And when it comes to customer support, you must rely solely on help pages and tutorials.
 Only paid plans can contact support through the app and chat with monday.com’s agents 24/7.